htutarkar67/ICT111-WatchMate-MVP/README.md

 Movie viewers often struggle to find movies that match their interests because streaming platforms offer a vast number of choices.
 Existing recommendation methods, including social media, online reviews, and platform-generated suggestions, are often time-consuming or insufficiently personalized.
 As a result, users experience frustration, decision fatigue, and difficulty discovering suitable movies.

 ## Decision for Next Step
-The team has decided to proceed with the current problem direction and continue developing the WatchMate Movie Recommendation System based on validated customer feedback and research findings.
+The team has chosen to continue with the existing problem focus and further develop the WatchMate Movie Recommendation System using verified customer feedback and research outcomes.

 ---